 What I really like about many of these exercises is that they include movements I do in my physical therapy, so those exercises can be used in my physical therapy routine if I want to make it a little less monotonous, which happens fairly often.

 I do feel that following a surfing exercise program has not only helped my ankle but the rest of my body as well.
-I can definitely feel a difference in my hips and knees, which is very important because with limited ankle mobility, more stress is placed on those joints.
+I can definitely feel a difference in my hips and knees, which is very important because

 Since I’ve been using surfing exercises as the foundation of my osteoarthritis exercise program for over 4 years, I see no reason to stop.
 Given everything my ankle has gone through, it is stronger and more stable than I would have thought.
 But I can’t be happy with the progress I’ve made because remaining active will require more effort and concentration managing my osteoarthritis.
 Whether it’s shorter backpacking trips, swimming, or taking a zero day, keeping my ankle as healthy as possible, along with the rest of my body is of the utmost importance, and it’s a foundation of surfing exercises that has gotten me this far and will help me reach my next set of goals.